Skip to main content

 Integrating DApp with Hathor Network

 The implementation of this integration may vary depending on the DApp’s architecture.
-The DApp front end may connect directly to a full node of Hathor Network or delegate the connection to a complementary service.
-The latter may be chosen to meet non-functional requirements such as user experience and scalability — for example, by using indexing services for faster blockchain queries.
+The DApp front end may connect directly to a full node of Hathor Network.
+Alternatively, it can provide only the UI and delegate the connection to a centralized back-end service.
+In the latter case, the centralized DApp back-end service acts as a middleman between front end and blockchain.
+This may be chosen to meet non-functional requirements, such as user experience and scalability — for example, by using indexing services for faster blockchain queries.

 It is up to your project team to decide which alternative of integration with Hathor Network will be used.
 Regardless, the same API should be consumed.
 Hathor full nodes expose an HTTP API for consumption by external systems, such as your DApp.
 See: